codeitamarjr/Y3S2PythonDjangoFlaskMongoDBCA4/readme.md

 # Todo List Web App

-This is a simple Todo List Web App designed by Itamar Junior for my BSc in Computing subject Back-End Development.
+This is a Todo List Web App designed by Itamar Junior for my BSc in Computing subject Back-End Development, Year 3, Semester 2, 2023.

 The app is built with Django and Flask, two popular Python web frameworks, and MongoDB, a NoSQL database that provides great flexibility and scalability.